Proposition 65 Warnings in Food: Avoid These Chemicals

 Please don’t switch to bottled water.
 This may sound counterintuitive but it is largely a scam.
 It provides a false sense of security, as the water source for most bottled water is tap water.

 In the meantime, review how you’re filtering your water at home.
 Most water filter systems don’t remove all contaminants.
 In my next article, I’m going to cover how to filter out the contaminants you are most concerned about.
-Stayed tuned, and thanks for reading!
+Stay tuned, and thanks for reading!

 Additional Resources: